nandstand/sample-site/content/reference/environment-variables.md

 **Usage:** Used by Slurm job scripts to determine which Python virtual environment to activate at job execution time.

+The following flowchart summarizes how the active environment's associated Python virtual environment is reactivated on the compute node(s).

 {{< mermaid "python-venv-flow" >}}

 ---